jeffThompson/CreativeProgramming1/Week07_Interactivity/README.md

 *Above: an operator at a [SAGE console](https://en.wikipedia.org/wiki/Semi-Automatic_Ground_Environment), using a light pen.*

 ***

+### FOR NOV 1
+To start your project, please make a sketch that responds to your mouse in **at least three ways simultaneously**.
+Think about how you can use `map()` and the mouse coordinates to make something interesting and that feels exploratory: make us want to play with your piece!

+You might tie the mouse x/y coordinates to some of the visual elements listed above.
+You could also divide the screen into sections and have the mouse behave differently in each of them.
+Or something else!
+Try to be creative within this constraint but avoid the temptation to build a game or interface.

+This week is proof-of-concept and exploratory, so it's ok if your sketch is a little rough around the edges or you're not 100% sure how to do everything.
+When done, upload a link to your sketch to Canvas.

+***

+### FOR NOV 8

+For next week, please consider the feedback you got on your work in progress and finish the project.
+You can add additional behaviors, keyboard input, etc but you should also make the visuals feel finished and integrated.

+When done, take three screenshots that help us really understand what your program does.
+Documentation is a pain, especially after you've been working really hard!
+But it's also an important skill and helps people understand what you've made.
+Try to capture your sketch in ways that really show us what it does.

+Upload the screenshots to Canvas, along with a link to your finished sketch.

+***

 ### CODE EXAMPLES/VIDEOS
 * [Video tutorials for this week](https://www.youtube.com/playlist?list=PLsGCUnpinsDkEBs6Ug9J_RCULw3D7Wj0P)